kojimakojima/next-text-blocks/README.md

 # Text Blocks

-# STILL ON DEVELOPMENT🛠

-## Introduction
+## Overview

-You can drag and drop your Markdown-formatted text block into the authoring field.
+You can drag and drop your text block into the authoring field to set up the order and export them into a single .md or .txt file.